What Insurance Covers for Elder Care in Connecticut

 Medicare

-Medicare is the federal health insurance program for people 65+.
-It covers many medical expenses but has significant gaps for long-term care.
+Medicare is the federal health insurance program for people age 65+.
+It covers many medical expenses, but does not cover most long-term care needs.

 Most assisted living costs